tsaishien-chen/ML2018FALL/final/README.md

     bash test.sh [directory of sample_submission.csv]

 Result:
-    The result .csv file will appear in the submit folder
+    The result .csv file will appear in the 'src/Pytorch/submit' folder